CumulusNetworks/docs/content/version/cumulus-linux-37/Layer-2/IGMP-and-MLD-Snooping.md

 {{%notice note%}}

-- DIP-based multicast forwarding is supported on Broadcom switches for IPv4 addresses.
+- DIP-based multicast forwarding is supported with IPv4 addresses.
-- DIP-based multicast forwarding is not supported with IGMP Snooping over VXLAN or on a switch with PIM enabled.
+- DIP-based multicast forwarding is *not* supported with IGMP Snooping over VXLAN or on a switch with PIM enabled.

 {{%/notice%}}